Directory of Benefits

 PPC surveyed patients about their abilities to pay monthly for primary healthcare services.
 Based on the survey, PPC found that patients said they could better budget if there was a fixed monthly cost for primary healthcare services.
 The participating physicians in the ACOs and IPAs found that fixed cost funding collecting in monthly payments allowed for better budgeting within the physicians' office, reduce physician overhead, and was adequate to care for an individual patient provided the contract for a member would be from year to year.

 The fees were established as a direct payment agreement between the physician and his or her patient, which PPC named “Concierge and Concierge Plus.”

-None of the listed benefits of the Patient Physician Cooperatives are insurance, except for an Association Group Hospital Indemnity Policy and Group Stop Loss Reinsurance.
+None of the listed benefits of the Patient/Physician Cooperatives are insurance, except for an Association Group Hospital Indemnity Policy and Group Stop Loss Reinsurance.

-The plan (not including the Group Hospital Indemnity Policy and Stop Loss Policy) provides discounts at certain healthcare providers of medical services.
+The plan (not including the Group Hospital Indemnity Policy and Stop Loss Policy) provides discounts to certain healthcare providers of medical services.
 The plan member is obligated to pay for all healthcare services but will receive a discount from those healthcare providers who have contracted with the discount plan organization.

 The discount card program is purchased by PPC from Doc Wellbee, Inc. It contains a 30-day cancellation period.
-Members shall receive a full refund of membership fees, excluding registration fee, if membership is canceled within the first 30 days after the effective date.
+Members shall receive a full refund of membership fees, excluding the registration fee, if membership is canceled within the first 30 days after the effective date.

 Teladoc does not replace the primary care physician.
 Teladoc does not guarantee that a prescription will be written and operates subject to state regulations.
 Teladoc does not prescribe DEA controlled substances.
 Teladoc physicians reserve the right to deny care for potential misuse of services.
 Teladoc, Inc. © 2002-2018.